signaldatascience/R-curriculum/assignments/2-basic-topics/dimensionality-reduction/recommender-systems/recommender-systems.md

 * Iterate through the calculated values of $\lambda$.
 For each one, do the following:

-	* Use `softImpute()` with the current value of $\lambda$ to calculate a singular value decomposition of the scaled sparse ratings matrix.
+	* Use `softImpute()` with the current value of $\lambda$ on the scaled sparse ratings matrix.
 In order to reduce computation time and find a low-dimensionality solution, constrain the rank of $\textbf{D}$ to a maximum of 30. `rank.max=30` to restrict solutions to a maximum rank of 30 and `maxit=1000` to control the number of iterations allowed.
 For all but the first call of `softImpute()`, pass into the `warm.start` parameter the *previous* result of calling `softImpute()` to reduce the required computation time via a "warm start".
 Read the documentation for details on what these parameters mean.

-	* Calculate the *rank* of the solution by (1) rounding the values of the diagonal matrix of the resulting decomposition, stored in `$d`, to 4 decimal places and (2) calculating the number of nonzero entries.
+	* Calculate the *rank* of the solution by (1) rounding the values of the diagonal matrix $\textbf{D}$ (stored in `$d`) to 4 decimal places and (2) calculating the number of nonzero entries in the rounded matrix.

-	* Use `impute()` to fill in the entries of the test set with the calculated matrix decomposition.
+	* Use `impute()` to calculate ratings for the test set using the results of `softImpute()`.
 (Pass in to `impute()` the calculated matrix decomposition as well as the user and movie ID columns in the test set.)
 Calculate the corresponding RMSE between the predicted ratings and the actual ratings.

-	* Store the calculated decomposition in the previously initialized list `fits` as well as the calculated rank and RMSE in the corresponding row of the `results` data frame.
+	* Store the output of `softImpute()` in the previously initialized list `fits` as well as the calculated rank and RMSE in the corresponding row of the `results` data frame.
 Print out the results of the current iteration as well.

 You should find that the minimum RMSE is attained at approximately $\lambda \approx 20$ with an RMSE of approximately 0.858.

-* Store the best-performing matrix decomposition into a variable called `best_svd`.
+* Store the best-performing soft-thresholded SVD into a variable called `best_svd`.

 Analyzing the results
 =====================